solids4foam/solids4foam/tutorials/solids/linearElasticity/flatEndedRigidIndenter/README.md

      <strong>Figure 2: Contact pressure distribution</strong>
     </figcaption>
 </div>
 Figure 3 shows the displacement profile of the half-space top surface.
 The displacement profile from `solids4Foam` matches the analytical one; a small discrepancy between results exists because the analytical solution has an abrupt profile change at the contact edge.
-Same as for Figure 2, the diagram shown in Figure 3 is automatically created within the `Allrun` script using `sample` utility and `gnuplot`.
+As in Figure 2, the diagram shown in Figure 3 is automatically created within the `Allrun` script using `sample` utility and `gnuplot`.

 <div style="text-align: center;">
   <img src="./images/flatEndedRigidIndenter-displacement.png" alt="Image" width="600">
     <figcaption>
-     <strong>Figure 3: Vertical displacement of top half-space surface</strong>
+     <strong>Figure 3: Vertical displacement of the top half-space surface</strong>
     </figcaption>
 </div>

 ---